vishipayyallore/speaker_series_2021/AzConf/17Apr2021_HandsOnAzureFunctions/README.md

 > 1. Introduction to Azure Functions
 > 1. Creating Azure Functions in C#, and Node JS
 > 1. Creating Azure Functions using multiple methods
-> 1. Execute Azure Functions with triggers [Http, Timer, and Blob]
+> 1. Execute Azure Functions with triggers [Http, and Blob]
 > 1. Execute Azure Functions with input/output bindings
 > 1. Working with Durable Azure Functions
 > 1. Monitoring Azure Functions with Application Insights